printicus/Klicky-Changer/README.md

 # Klicky-Changer

-Dont go past Klipper v0.13.0-669.
+If you use original KTC from V's github dont go past Klipper v0.13.0-669.
 For this use the folowing:

 ```
 sudo service klipper stop